 Rust warns that you haven’t used the Result value returned from read_line, indicating that the program hasn’t handled a possible error.

-The right way to suppress the warning is to actually write error handling, but in our case we just want to crash this program when a problem occurs, so we can use expect.
+The right way to suppress the warning is to actually write error-handling code, but in our case we just want to crash this program when a problem occurs, so we can use expect.
 You’ll learn about recovering from errors in Chapter 9.

 Printing Values with println!
 Placeholders